smonk333/crystallizer/adding-processor-checklist.md

 # checklist of things to do when adding a new processor to the plugin

 - [ ] Add new processor class in AudioDSP folder (put the class in its own folder)
-- [ ] Register processor in ProcessorChain via the SignalPathManager class
+- [ ] Register and set processor order in ProcessorChain via the SignalPathManager class
 - [ ] Define variables to be updated by the APVTS in the private section of the processor class header file
 - [ ] Add atomic pointers for each parameter *from the new processor* in the PluginProcessor.h file
 - [ ] Attach parameters from PluginProcessor.h to their respective slider/toggle/(whatever control scheme is necessary) in PluginEditor.cpp